CHANGE HOMES FOR CLIMATE – SOLAR PROGRAM

 Version 7: May 8, 2023

 The City of Edmonton reserves the right to change these Terms and Conditions at any time without prior notice, in its sole discretion.

 The Change Homes for Climate Solar Program provides financial incentives to Edmonton homeowners who install solar photovoltaic (PV) systems on their homes in the City of Edmonton.

 2.1 Eligible Participants

-a.
 Anyone proposing to install and own a solar PV system on a Residential Property in the City of Edmonton who completes an eligible pre-system installation EnerGuide Home Energy Evaluation.

-“Residential Property” means a residential property located within the municipal boundaries of the City of Edmonton that has one of the following residential uses under the City’s zoning bylaw #12800:
+“Residential Property” means a building or building(s) located within the municipal boundaries of the City of Edmonton that has one of the following residential uses under the City’s Zoning Bylaw #12800:

 2.2 Eligible Projects

 To qualify for funding under the CHCSP, all projects must comply with the following criteria:

 - a) The system must be grid-connected and compliant with the Government of Alberta’s Micro-generation Regulation (AR27/2008), as amended from time to time;